Darcy Hordichuk: Playing career

 Hordichuk was fined $2,500 by the NHL early in the 2009–10 season after checking Columbus Blue Jackets winger Jared Boll's head into the boards during a game on October 5, 2009.
 The following month, Hordichuk received an automatic one-game suspension for instigating a fight with St. Louis Blues forward Cam Janssen in the final five minutes of a game on November 10.
 Incidentally, he forfeited $4,015.54 in salary.
 On October 2, 2010, the Vancouver Canucks placed Hordichuk on waivers.
 Instead of sending him down to the minors, Vancouver traded him to the Florida Panthers for Andrew Peters.
 Canucks' GM Mike Gillis had previously pledged to try to find Hordichuk another NHL job.

 He signed a one-year contract worth $825,000 with the Edmonton Oilers on July 1, 2011.
 During the 2011 off-season, Hordichuk vowed to abuse the Sedin twins the next time he played against the Canucks.
 When the Oilers and Canucks met on October 15, 2011, Hordichuk injured his knee taking a run at Canuck defenseman Keith Ballard, who threw a last-minute hip check at the charging Hordichuk after releasing an outlet pass.

 As a free agent, Hordichuk was re-signed by the Edmonton Oilers to a one-year contract worth $850,000.
 During the lockout, Hordichuk did not sign with a different team, instead focusing his attention on training and improving his game.

 On February 11, 2013, Hordichuk was placed on waivers by the Edmonton Oilers.
 The next day he cleared and was sent to the Oilers' AHL affiliate, the Oklahoma City Barons.

 On August 19, 2013, it was reported by Finnish media outlet Ilta-Sanomat, that Hordichuk was offered a one-year deal worth approximately $270,000 (200,000 Euro) by Helsinki IFK of the Finnish Elite League (SM-Liiga), but the 12-year NHL veteran turned the deal down.

 Personal

 Hordichuk spent summer 2008 training with Chuck Liddell, a mixed martial artist and former Ultimate Fighting Championship light heavyweight champion.
 Hordichuk used the training to improve on his skills in on-ice fighting.

-Hordichuk and his wife Lisa are the parents of Braden Walker Hordichuk, born February 22, 2009, and Declan Chase Hordichuk, born March 16, 2012.
+Hordichuk and his wife Lisa are the parents of two sons.